Harmonized System Codes Explained

 The application of tariff headings are subject to interpretation.
 Customs officials are familiar with classification, whereas tax officials working in the sales and consumption tax areas may be less so.

-The structure of Harmonized System Codes
+The structure of Harmonize System Codes

 • The first two digits indicating the Chapter wherein the heading appears,